rpuntaie/rollarch/readme.rst

 - ``DOTS`` specifies your
   `possibly shortened <https://bit.do/list-of-url-shorteners.php>`__
-  URL to a script that is directly forwarded to bash and does all the installation including downloading/cloning.
+  URL (default: ``https://git.io/SHORT``) to a script that is directly forwarded to bash and does all the installation including downloading/cloning.
   The script is executed from within ``arch-chroot``, after ``cd /home/$USR``.